United States Flag

 In some instances "performing artists" may not have to pay the fee or require authorization to work.
 Please contact Corina Robidoux for additional information.

-Did you get all that?
 The contract referred to above is Form LPCC Live Performance Contract for Canada.
-It and Form CE-AFM-1 are available from Corina at the Canadian Office.
-So, the steps you need to follow are:
+Form LPCC and Form CE-AFM-1 are available from the Canadian Office.

-Is it really worth it for a few measly gigs?
-No!
-If you can't get the proper paperwork ready in advance, your best bet is to turn the gigs down.
+Whatever you do, don't try and sneak across the border to work.
+If you need a work permit and can't get necessary paperwork ready in advance, your best bet is to turn the gigs down.